 Giovanni Antonio Canal Canaletto The Old Horseguards from St James's Park (c.1749) was purchased by the Andrew Lloyd Webber Foundation in 1992.
-Since that time this exceptional work of art has been on exhibition at museums throughout the UK and is currently on long-term loan and permanent display at Tate Britain, London.
+Since that time this exceptional work of art has been on exhibition at museums throughout the UK and overseas.

 Among the two dozen or so views of London that Canaletto produced, this is one of the largest and most spectacular.
 It commemorates the last remnant of Stuart Whitehall before its demolition in 1750, to be replaced by the present New Horse Guards (which Canaletto also painted).